Today’s rates for a wide variety of multifamily loans

 Featured Non-Recourse Loan Options

 Recourse loans require the personal guarantee of the borrower(s) so that in the event of loan default if the bank doesn't recoup their full investment from selling the property, the borrower and their personal assets are on the line for the remainder of the funds to make the bank whole.

-In the case of non-recourse commercial loans, the bank’s only means for recuperation of lost investment and yield in the event of a default is the property itself and the income the property generates.
-This is obviously advantageous to borrowers because who wouldn’t want less risk and exposure.
-Conversely non-recourse loans carry higher risks for lenders and investors.
-Because of this, the commercial lender often requires certain property types, and classes, in primary markets.
-Property income (both past and present) are also determining factors, as well as lower leverage.
+In the case of non-recourse commercial loans, the bank’s only way to recoup lost investment and yield in the event of a default is through the property itself and the income the property generates.
+This is obviously an advantage for borrowers, because who wouldn’t want less risk and exposure?
+Conversely, non-recourse loans carry significantly higher risks for lenders and investors.

-Furthermore, non-recourse commercial mortgage loans are generally only available to borrowers that are very strong financially, because in those cases, a default is of course less likely because the borrower has the financial means to ensure the property’s income is used for the property.
+Non-recourse commercial mortgage loans are also generally only available to borrowers that are very strong financially.
+In these cases, a default is significantly less likely because the borrower has the financial means to make sure that the property’s income is used for the property.
 Commercial mortgage lenders will also require a very experienced borrower for making a non-recourse loan.

-To sum things up, non-recourse loans are harder to get, but are very much the norm in the market of commercial loans over $5–$10 million.
-There is one caveat, or carve-out may be a better word.
-Most non-recourse loans come with bad-boy carve-outs, which provide the lender full recourse in the event a borrower is negligent or does anything fraudulent.
-These carve-outs can convert a non-recourse mortgage loan to a full-recourse loan in a moment’s time.
+To sum things up, non-recourse loans are harder to get but are very much the norm in the market of commercial loans over $5–$10 million.
+There is one caveat: most non-recourse loans come with bad boy carve-outs, which give the lender full recourse if a borrower is negligent or does anything fraudulent.
+Fraudulent activity in this scenario could equate to a borrower materially misrepresenting their financial strength to the lender, intentionally declaring bankruptcy, failing to pay their property taxes, or failing to maintain required insurance coverage.
+These carve-outs can quickly convert a non-recourse mortgage loan into a full-recourse loan.